 Non-agent-based analytical contributions often take an equilibrium approach based on game-theory and common assumptions of frictionless markets and rational decision-making.
 While this can offer some basic guidance on modeling specific elements of insurance markets, their value for system-level analyses and for predictions is limited due to strong assumptions.
 An example is the hypothesis of the "square-root rule of reinsurance" (Powers and Shubik, 2006), that derives the optimal relation of the number of reinsurers to that of insurers as following a square-root function of the size of the system.
 While the empirical relationship is indeed sub-linear, studies (Venezian et al., 2005; Du et al., 2015) cannot confirm the exact square-root nature.
-Other examples include Plantin's (2006) model of the reinsurance market, which aims to prove that reinsurance is necessary for a functioning insurance sector and is profitable as a business model under normal conditions.
-Under rationality assumptions some insurance firms will become reinsurers if the reinsurance sector is not sufficiently large, neglecting dynamics and frictions.
+Other examples include Plantin's (2006) model of the reinsurance market, which aims to prove that reinsurance is necessary for a functioning insurance sector and profitable as a business model under normal conditions.
+It proceeds to assume that under rationality assumptions, some insurance firms will become reinsurers if the reinsurance sector is not sufficiently large, while making no comment about the dynamics of and possible friction in this process.
 The limitations of models of this type are well-known in the literature (see, e.g., Powers and Ren, 2003).
 These limitations can potentially be overcome by agent-based models.